Benji0187/writing-test/README.md

 1. Select the **Create Session** button.
 1. *Result*: The system starts the Checkout Session and prompts the payer to confirm their payment details.

-### Confirm payment details with the payer

-#### What happens when a payer confirms their payment details?

-After your payer confirms their payment details you can create the payment, and the payer will be charged and funds will be transferred from them to Flywire.

-### Recipient selection

-A crucial step in Checkout Session creation is selecting the recipient for the session.
-Recipients, also referred to as portals, are identified by unique three-letter IDs, such as "FWU."
-This ID code is essential for the Checkout Session.
-You can retrieve recipient IDs by searching for the recipient's name in the system.

-### Payer information (optional)

-Payer information is an optional component of the Checkout Session and can be modified later by the payer.
-While not mandatory, providing payer information can be useful for payment tracking and communication.

-## Required information for payment creation

-To complete a payment and charge a payer, you need the following information:

-- Recipient ID
-- Payer information (optional)
-- Order number

-### Recipient identifier

-The recipient identifier, obtained as described in section 2.1, is essential for specifying the recipient of the payment.

-### Payer information

-If provided, payer information should be included in the payment details.

-### Order number

-Order numbers are unique to each order and serve as identifiers.
-These numbers can be acquired by querying available orders in the system.
-It's important to note that not all portals can use every order number; compatibility depends on the portal's country and must match the order.

-## Payment process

-Once you have gathered the necessary information, you can proceed with creating the payment and charging the payer.
-This can be accomplished through the system's user interface (UI) by following these steps:

-- Enter all the required information in the UI.
-- Click on the "Create Session" button.

-This action initiates the payment session, inviting the payer to review their payer information via a sent link.
-The payer can make changes if necessary.

-### Payer confirmation

-After the payer confirms the payment details, you can proceed to create the payment.
-The payer will be charged, and the funds will be transferred from them to Flywire.

 ## Order numbers and refund identifiers